Part three of the luxury travel trailer series.

 How about eliminating some of these fixtures altogether?
 Waterless toilets are very effective.
 Composting toilets and incinerating toilets don't require the use of any water.
 Because they don't require water, they don't require holding tanks, either.

-A low-flow shower setting will use much less water and allows you to stay off-grid longer.
+Whether you have a tiny wet bath or ultra-luxurious spa bathroom, a low-flow shower setting will use much less water and allows you to stay off-grid longer.
+While most of us won’t prefer the limitations of a wet bath design, there are fundamentals there are vital systems behind the scenes that make a bathroom function, no matter the size.
 A water heater that complements a low-flow shower also saves energy.
 A 9-gallon tank water heater, for example, is always on and utilizes more fuel.
 A better option is a tankless water heater that provides a low-flow rate only when needed and saves energy.
+These are the types of systems you will find in off-road camper trailers.

 All of this wastewater eventually goes into storage tanks.
 Whether those are black water tanks or gray water tanks, you've got to do something with that water.
 So, you've got to pay attention to make sure that the tanks are appropriately sized for both black and gray water.
 Of course, if you can eliminate that black water tank in an off-grid environment, all the better, because the only thing that's being put into that black water tank is your toilet.
 If you can get a tankless toilet that doesn't require a black water tank, that's going to extend your off-grid use significantly.